 3. Norwegian University of Life Sciences

-For students who want to get an education in the field of Life Sciences, an excellent choice to obtain a degree is in the Norwegian University of Life Sciences.
-Its study programs are carefully selected, and several of these programs are conducted in English specially intended for international students who would like to acquire a degree on its campus.
+For students who want to study life sciences and sustainability-related fields, an excellent choice is the Norwegian University of Life Sciences.
+Its study programs are carefully selected, and several are conducted in English for international students who would like to earn a degree on campus.

 4. University of Bergen